14 College Event Ideas Students Will Actually Attend

 11. Host fun, creative, and unique campus sporting events.

-Most campuses have your run-of-the-mill sports teams: basketball, baseball, soccer, football, etc. Not all students are sports fans, but most students are fans of fun and are looking to take in interesting and new experiences.
+Most campuses have your run-of-the-mill sports teams: basketball, baseball, soccer, football, etc. Not all students are sports fans, but most are fans of fun and are looking to take in new and interesting experiences.

 12. Promote student health with a Student Farmer’s Market.

 A recent study from the American College Health Association found that 95% of college students don’t eat the recommended daily amount of fruits and vegetables.
-Not only that, but dorm food usually consists of ramen, pizza rolls, and pocketed dining hall items, and ” let’s be real here ” the options at the dining hall probably aren’t very healthy either.
+Not only that, but dorm food usually consists of ramen, pizza rolls, and pocketed dining hall items, and“let’s be real here,” the options at the dining hall probably aren’t very healthy either.
 Many students struggle with food insecurity and would greatly benefit from access to healthy, affordable ingredients.
-To help combat all of this, partner with local vendors, artisans, and farmers to set up a Farmer’s Market for students.
+To help combat all of this, partner with local vendors, artisans, and farmers to set up a student-focused Farmer’s Market.

 Encourage students to shop locally, eat healthy, and give them access to fresh, organic foods.
 Partner with the agriculture and food science departments to teach students about the work that goes into growing their food, environmental factors to consider, and the importance of farming in our society.
-If you have room, dedicate a spot on campus to a community garden where students can learn how to grow farm-fresh foods first-hand.
+If you have room, dedicate a spot on campus to a community garden where students can learn to grow farm-fresh food firsthand.

 13. Host film festivals and student film competitions.

 Connect film, theater, art, design, and other departments by sponsoring a student film competition.
 Encourage students to meet and create their own teams.
 Provide a 24-48 hour time limit for those students to write, direct, edit, and produce a short film.
 Screen the films at a local theater or on campus.
-Invite area critics and choose a panel of judges to pick the winner.
+Invite local critics and select a panel of judges to choose the winner.

 14. Connect with gamers by hosting a student tournament.

 Host tournaments for classic and online gamers.
 Reserve space in a common area on campus and invite students to gather to compete in video game competitions.
-Schools without an ample A/V supply can host mini-tournaments in each dorm and ask students to bring their own monitors and game systems.
-Super Smash Brothers, FIFA, and Call of Duty are fan favorites.
+Schools without adequate A/V equipment can host mini-tournaments in each dorm and ask students to bring their own monitors and game systems.
+Super Smash Bros., FIFA, and Call of Duty are fan favorites.

 Contact local businesses to sell tasty treats or invite energy drink vendors to get the party started.
 Promote prizes, online recognition, and some serious bragging rights.